Quantitative comparison of electrically induced spin and orbital polarizations in heavy-metal/3d-metal bilayers: Conclusions

 We have employed first-principles calculations to investigate the electric-field induced spin and orbital magneto-electric susceptibility and the spin and orbital conductivity of heavy-metal/$3d$-metal bilayer structures.
 For each orientation of the $3d$ magnetization and the applied electric field we have shown that the susceptibility tensor and its associated conductivity tensor can be uniquely decomposed in components depending on the spatial symmetries, i.e., transverse electric $\bm{E}_{\bot}$, transverse magnetic $\bm{M}_{\bot}$, and longitudinal magnetic components $\bm{M}_{\parallel}$, as well as the magnetic symmetries (odd-in-$\bm{M}$ and even-in-$\bm{M}$, respectively).
 Our atomic-layer specific calculations of the tensors show that all components are highly dependent on the position of the atomic layer in the considered heterostructure.

-Analyzing the properties of the computed ME susceptibilities, we have identified the even-in-$\bm{M}$, $\bm{E}_{\bot}$-components of $\bm{\chi}^S$ as spin accumulation associated with the SHE and the odd-in-$\bm{M}$, $\bm{M}_{\bot}$-components associated with the SREE.
-Extending the calculations to field-induced orbital polarization, we have performed a similar analysis and decomposition for the orbital susceptibility tensor $\bm{\chi}^L$ and orbital conductivity, $\bm{\sigma}^L$.
+Analyzing the properties of the computed ME susceptibilities, we have identified the even-in-$\bm{M}$, $\bm{E}_{\bot}$-components of $\bm{\chi}^S$ as spin accumulation associated with both the SHE and SREE, and the odd-in-$\bm{M}$, $\bm{M}_{\bot}$-components with the magnetic SHE. {\blue We note however that our \textit{ab initio} formulation uses a more general form of the SOC than the often used more elementary Rashba SOC.} Extending the calculations to field-induced orbital polarizations, we have performed a similar analysis and decomposition for the orbital susceptibility tensor $\bm{\chi}^L$ and orbital conductivity, $\bm{\sigma}^L$.
 We have analyzed the relative importance of the different spin and orbital contributions as a function of Pt thickness.
-Both the SHE-driven and SREE-driven out-of-equilibrium spin responses lead to atomic-layer dependent SOTs that are of the same order of magnitude, but act in perpendicular directions.
-We find that the spin accumulation due to the SHE is largest for the Pt layer at the Pt/$3d$-metal interface.
-The SREE is larger at the $3d$-vacuum interface.
-Our calculations show that both effects should be considered together when analyzing current-induced spin polarization in heavy-metal/ferromagnetic bilayer systems.
+Both the out-of-equilibrium $\bm{E}_{\bot}$ and $\bm{M}_{\bot}$ spin responses lead to atomic-layer dependent SOTs that are of the same order of magnitude, but act in perpendicular directions.
+We find that the $\bm{E}$-transverse spin accumulation is largest for the Pt layer at the Pt/$3d$-metal interface.
+The $\bm{M}$-transverse spin accumulation, {\blue conversely,} is larger at the $3d$-vacuum interface.
+Our calculations show that both effects should be considered \textit{together} when analyzing current-induced spin polarization in heavy-metal/ferromagnetic bilayer systems.

+{\blue This perception is valid for electronic relaxation times that are realistic for metallic systems ($\hbar/\tau \approx 0.25$ eV).
+For extremely pure materials, however, the intraband contribution to the $\bm{E}$-transverse induced spin polarization will be much larger than other (interband) contributions, leading to a predominant fieldlike SOT.}

-For the electric-field induced orbital polarization we find that the orbital susceptibility and conductivity components corresponding to the OHE are always much larger ($\sim 10 \times$) than those corresponding to the OREE, as the OHE is barely dependent on SOC.
-Although the OHE is sizable, it can however only couple to the equilibrium spin moment via SOC.
+{\blue Considering} the electric-field induced orbital polarization, we find that the $\bm{E}$-transverse orbital susceptibility and conductivity components are always much larger ($\sim 10 \times$) than {\blue their $\bm{M}$-transverse orbital counterparts.} {\blue In contrast to the spin counterparts, the $\bm{E}_{\bot}$-orbital ME susceptibility and OHE conductivity do not} dependent on SOC. {\blue This exemplifies that the induced $\bm{E}$-transverse orbital polarization is the primary response of the electron system to the electric field and that the other, both spin and orbital, induced polarizations are generated from the nonzero $\bm{E}_{\bot}$-orbital susceptibility by SOC.} {\blue The nonrelativistic orbital ME susceptibilities are ten to a hundred times larger than the corresponding relativistic spin susceptibilities.} However, although the {\blue electrically} induced orbital polarization is huge, it can only couple to the equilibrium spin moment via SOC.